 Antti worked alongside local location scouts and location managers.
-Local expertise and assistance was critical in gaining trust from the communities in which Arctic Circle filmed.
+Local expertise and assistance were critical in gaining trust from the communities in which the Arctic Circle filmed.

 The production filmed in northern Lapland, home to the largest national parks and wilderness areas in Finland.
 Working closely with Metsähallitus, the government organization that administers government-owned land.
 According to Tuomo Kokkoniemi from Metsähallitus, “Arctic Circle arranged filming permits with Metsähallitus to film on state-owned lands.
 We also contacted the area’s reindeer herders for approval to film.
 In Inari and Utsjoki, the northernmost municipality in Lapland, almost all the wilderness scenes were filmed on Metsähallitus-controlled land.”

 Director Hannu Salonen discussed how Lapland expressed itself in front of the camera.

 — Lapland is absolutely irreplaceable.
 It cannot be recreated digitally, even with lots of money.
 The atmosphere here is quite different and freezing cold, too.
 Lapland is so physical, and that pushes the actors to another state because it’s so genuine.
 Plus the scenery and even the weather are so beautiful in their own way, or even dramatic at times.
 And this setting—Lapland—you can’t recreate in the south.
 In Arctic Circle, Lapland itself is definitely one of the main characters.

 Arctic Circle premiered in Finland in late 2018 and has its premieres in other European countries throughout 2019.
 According to Yellow Film & TV producer and head of fiction Jarkko Hentula, the Arctic Circle concept was quite popular among sales agents.